airdaydev/airday/roadmap.md

 - [] Done board month headings
 - [] Done board chronological index
 - [] indexing system for nav
+- [] justChecked timer needs to be queued so you can keep selecting shit without it disappearing on you!
 - [] tooltip for closing a window that shows kb shortcut
 - [] tree backed indexing system to move between panes with numbers
 - [] host front-end on cloudflare pages initially (sunlist-private + opentofu)